Dina's Place Restaurant - Lillooet, BC

 Dina’s portions are generous but not ridiculously large; which I think is a good thing.
 The price points for some items are a little dear, but considering the small-town-captive-audience factor this is to be expected.

 There are certainly some diehard fans of Dina’s Place Restaurant.
 In fact, it was a diehard colleague that told me about Dina’s years ago.
-One time, this Dina’s Devotee insisted we eat at the Lillooet location and at the (now defunct) Ashcroft location.
+One time, this Dina’s Devotee insisted we eat at the Lillooet location and then eat at the (now defunct) Ashcroft location.
 And we did.
 Please, if you are not familiar with the distance between these two communities: Google Map it.
 It was a long day drenched in tzatziki.

 I know it doesn't sound like I'm all jizzy about Dina’s offerings.
 However, in a small community where there isn’t a whole lot of choice, I appreciate very much the option of a Greek food place like Dina’s.
 I’ve actually eaten a meal here at least once a year for the past four(?)
 And that’s not including the catered food served at work related events.
 Also, let me tell you, Dina’s Greek fare becomes pretty damn good when you've just finish a trail run up to Red Rock and back.